-Teaching Assistant: to be determined
+Teaching Assistant: TBA

 About the course: Physics 276 is the third class in the Physics 174 - Physics 275 - Physics 276 introductory Physics laboratory sequence.
 It is intended primarily for physics majors, but with permission is open to all science and engineering students.
 The experiments involve phenomena in electricity and magnetism, including ac and dc electrical circuits and electromagnetic fields.
 A major component of this course is to see that you develop skills in record keeping and scientific writing.
 In addition, the experiments are constructed to improve your understanding of data analysis and error analysis, beyond what you have already learned in Physics 174 and 275.
 The Lab meets for four hours each week in Room 3120 of the Physics Building.
-Roughly three hours of this time will be spent working on the lab and one hour in discussion.
-At the end of each lab period, you must turn in a spreadsheet with your data and analysis.
-A complete written lab report is due one week later, at the start of the next week's lab.
+Roughly one hour of this time will be spent on discussion and three on the experiments.
+At the end of each period, you must turn in a spreadsheet with your data and analysis.
+Some labs have formal lab reports due one week later.